SOLVED! Roomba Error 19 issue [5 possible Fixes]

 Check the battery

-• Turn the Roomba backward.
+• Put the Roomba backward.

 • Remove all the screws, including the one on the spinning brush, and loosen them all.